strawlab/strand-braid/strand-braid-user/users-guide/src/braid_calibration.md

 For example, let's say you have the file `20190924_161153.braidz` saved by the Braid program.
-We will use the script `convert_kalmanized_csv_to_flydra_h5.py` to do this conversion:
+We will use the script `convert_kalmanized_csv_to_flydra_h5.py` to do this conversion (by using `--2d-only` option, we do not convert any 3D data that is potentially in the file):

-    python ~/src/strand-braid/strand-braid-user/scripts/convert_kalmanized_csv_to_flydra_h5.py 20190924_161153.braidz
+    python ~/src/strand-braid/strand-braid-user/scripts/convert_kalmanized_csv_to_flydra_h5.py --2d-only 20190924_161153.braidz

 Upon success, there will be a new file saved with the suffix `.h5`.
 In this case, it will be named `20190924_161153.braidz.h5`.